 Once you figure out your budget and power demands, an RV solar installation should be easy.
 First, ensure you have a flat surface to mount the panels and measure your roof space and the type of solar panels you have.
 From there, mount the solar panels, run the wiring, and connect your charger controller.

 You can also install an inverter for your home AC appliances, such as laptops and microwaves.
 Be sure to follow any safety instructions before your installation.
-Although the initial cost can be anywhere from $500 to $2,000, the investment will be worth it in the long term.

 For more information about RV solar installation and products, browse Solar Paradise's collection of Solar Panels for Your RV to find the one that suits your needs.
 Contact the team at Solar Paradise for help with your RV solar installation or any other questions you may have